dielozmor/stock-price-prediction/README.md

      echo "ALPHA_VANTAGE_API_KEY=YOUR_API_KEY_HERE" > .env
      ```
    - You can obtain a free API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key).
-   - *Note*: The stock symbol is provided via command-line arguments when running the pipeline, not set in `config.json`.
+   - *Note*: The stock symbol must be provided via command-line arguments when running the pipeline, not set in `config.json`.

 5. **Run the Pipeline Manually**:
    - Execute the pipeline script with a stock symbol of your choice: